 Honesty deals with what someone believes to be true and not what the facts actually prove.
 Facts may play a part, but they do not create the beliefs.
 That is on you.
 A friend may hear something from another friend and believe it to be true.
 If they repeat the information, they can still be honest even when the information is false.
 It is your obligation to ask about the source of the information.

 How many times have you concluded that someone was dishonest because the facts did not back them up?
 That would mean that during the middle ages the vast majority of the people were dishonest because they thought the earth was the center of the Universe.
 That would be in error.
 Those people were not dishonest, they were only misinformed.

-3. Is showing up late and missing deadlines dishonest?
+c.
+Is showing up late and missing deadlines dishonest?
 This is evidence of dishonesty but does not define it.
-In order to connect the action one must ask the question: “Why are you always late?”
+In order to connect the action, one must ask the question: “Why are you always late?”
 You might find out that your parties and deadlines are intentionally set earlier than intended.

 Think of a playground teeter totter.
 The statements sit on one end and the actions sit on other end.
-When the actions do not support the statements, then the teeter totter broadcasts the mismatch.
+When the actions do not support the statements, then the teeter totter tips and broadcasts the mismatch.

 But there is a downside.
 Most people puff the statements, and applying a blanket rule could result in a loss of friendships.

 The B Types have wisely learned how to manage any mismatch by forgiving minor discrepancies and ignoring those that are not important.

 A racehorse runs down the track determined to beat the other horses.
 The horse does not realize when they cross the finish line, so the win is not important.
 The thrill is beating the brown and white filly next to her.

 In this sense, the Type B person can be extremely competitive while enjoying the interactions.
 You can spot the B-Type person by observing their enthusiasm and enjoyment before the win.